Just a quick word about chronic pain. And more importantly, pain relief.

 This is as it should be, because opioids come with a lot of side effects and the risk of abuse.
 They cause nausea, constipation, dizziness, memory problems and drowsiness.
 Oh and they make me itch.
 But they do reduce the pain enough to allow me to function, most days.

-The main concern that doctors have is addiction.
+Doctors’ main concern is addiction.
 But there is a distinct lack of studies on the long term outcomes of managing chronic pain with opioids.
 The statistics on addiction seem unreliable, some quoting addiction rates as high as 30% and others as low as 3%.

 As with everything else to do with inflammatory arthritis, patients need to be assessed on a case by case basis.
 If you have a prior history of addiction, or alcohol abuse, opioids are probably not a good treatment option.

-But, for many people, they are the only viable option.
-The only potential relief from a life of unending, severe pain.
+For many people with arthritis, opioids are the only potential relief from a life of unending, severe pain.
 Should patients be denied these medications because a minority become addicted or abuse the drug?

 Almost any drug can be abused.
 Opioids are just the current poster child.
 Marijuana is becoming more and more accepted as a medical option (thank the stars!) but opioids are being proclaimed as the root of all evil.